 - Advise on opportunities for joint funding of drainage or irrigation works

 - Steer studies on the impacts of transportation corridors and park and recreation proposals

 - Assist with farm tours and on-farm visits

 - Contribute to Agriculture in the Classroom initiatives

-The Ministry of Agriculture and the Agricultural Land Commission support Agricultural Advisory Committees by making knowledgeable personnel available and by sharing information.
+The ministry and the Agricultural Land Commission support Agricultural Advisory Committees by making knowledgeable personnel available and by sharing information.
 Staff can also be available to attend meetings as non-voting technical resource members.
-The Ministry of Agriculture also hosts biannual workshops and provides helpful tools including:
+The ministry also hosts biannual workshops and provides helpful tools including: